flix/flix/doc/PROJECTS.md

-# Type Classes
-Type classes, not to be confused with classes from object-oriented programming, provide a powerful and flexible mechanism for polymorphism that allows overloading of functions.
-For example, we can define a type class "Eq" with a function "equals" that determine if two values are equal, and then we can implement the "Eq" for booleans, integers, strings, list of integers, pairs, tuples, and so forth, and have the compiler use the "right" Eq instance based on the type of an expression.
-Type classes have recently become quite popular and are being implemented in languages such as Scala and Rust.

-The aim of this project is (1) explore the haskell implementation of type classes, (2) read and understand some of the research literature on type classes to understand the fundamental issues, and (3) lay the foundations for a simple implementation of type classes for the Flix programming language.

-### Literature
-- Philip Wadler: How to make ad-hoc polymorphism less ad hoc

-# Uniqueness / Ownership Typing
-Resources, such a raw memory, file handles, sockets, database connections etc. must be carefully managed to ensure correct use and to ensure they are released when no longer needed.
-In languages such as C and Java, it is to a high-degree the responsibility of the programmer to ensure such correct use.
-For example, in C it is easy to forget to free memory or to free memory twice, whereas in Java it is easy to forget to close a file stream.

-Programming languages such as Rust and Clean attempt to address these issues with uniqueness / ownership type systems.
-In these languages, the type system tracks the use of a resource and ensures that it accessed correctly and released at an appropriate time.

-The aim of this project is to explore the design space of uniqueness/ownership typing for a functional language.
-The work will include reading papers, language design, and implementation in a real-world programming language.

-### Literature
-- Walker, David: Substructural type systems.
-Advanced Topics in Types and Programming Languages
-- Clarke, David G., John M. Potter, and James Noble: Ownership types for flexible alias protection

-Contact: Magnus Madsen <magnusm@cs.au.dk>

-# Algebraic Effects
-Modern languages, such as Java, JavaScript, Python, Kotlin, Go, etc., offer an increasing number of control-flow constructs, such as async/await, exception, co-routines, generators, etc. Algebraic effects is a promising approach to a unified mechanism that is sufficiently powerful to express each of the former features and gives the programmer the power to define new such control-flow constructs.

-The aim of this project is to explore the design space of algebraic effects for a functional language.
-The work will include reading papers, language design, and implementation in a real-world programming language being developed at Aarhus University (see flix.dev).

-### Literature
-- Pretnar, Matija.
-An introduction to algebraic effects and handlers. (invited tutorial paper.)
-- Bauer, Andrej, and Matija Pretnar: Programming with algebraic effects and handlers.

-Contact: Magnus Madsen <magnusm@cs.au.dk>

 # Termination Analysis
 A common programming mistake is to unintentional write an infinite loop.
 Most contemporary programming languages such as C, C++, C#, Java, Kotlin, Scala, etc. do not help programmers avoid such issues.